pack0shades/Team73_highprep_final/README.md

 </div>

 - **Data Ingestion and Processing**:
-  Incoming data from Google Drive is seamlessly processed through PRADA's pipeline.
+  Incoming data from Google Drive is seamlessly processed through Dynamic Agentic RAG's pipeline.
 The data is then split into smaller, manageable chunks using Pathway's [Unstructured Parser](https://github.com/pathwaycom/pathway/blob/main/python/pathway/xpacks/llm/parsers.py#L77-L230).
 Updates to the source data are automatically synced with the pipeline, enabling real-time Retrieval-Augmented Generation (RAG).
 - **Guardrails**:
   Text integrity is verified by [Guardrails](https://github.com/guardrails-ai/guardrails/blob/main/guardrails/guard.py), ensuring the reliability and quality of processed information.